100mslive/100ms-web-v1/README.md

 ### Firebase config

-Update the following values from your firebase project settings:
+Update the following values in `.env` file from your firebase project settings:

 ```
 # Firebase config